kvnang/frkennyang/README.md

 1. **Image dimension.** Image width should be <= 1800px for full-sized images.
 Images of **landscape** orientation is always preferred than portrait.
 2. **Image compression.** Try to upload images that are less than 300 KB.
 It's recommended to run the image through a compression tool such as [Squoosh](https://squoosh.app/) first before using them.
 For optimal compression, for images without transparency, compress them to MozJPEG format.
 If they have transparency, compress them to OxiPNG format.
+3. Thumbnail ratio: 5:2.8.
-3. **Image source.** Ensure that you have the right to use all your images.
+4. **Image source.** Ensure that you have the right to use all your images.
 If you need to use stock images, ensure that they are royalty-free, or else you might need to credit properly.
 For example, [Unsplash](https://unsplash.com/) has royalty-free stock images.
-4. **Image alternative text.** Ensure that images have proper alternative texts.
+5. **Image alternative text.** Ensure that images have proper alternative texts.
 This is crucial for the site's accessibility and SEO.
 Alternative text needs to be wrapped by square brackets (`[your alt text here]`) before the image source reference, for example:

 ```markdown
 ![Child studying](child.jpg)